d2l-ai/d2l-en/chapter_recurrent-modern/deep-rnn.md

 ## Exercises

-1. Try to implement a two-layer RNN from scratch using the single layer implementation we discussed in :numref:`sec_rnn-scratch`.
-2. Replace the LSTM by a GRU and compare the accuracy and training speed.
+1. Replace the GRU by an LSTM and compare the accuracy and training speed.
-3. Increase the training data to include multiple books.
+1. Increase the training data to include multiple books.
 How low can you go on the perplexity scale?
-4. Would you want to combine sources of different authors when modeling text?
+1. Would you want to combine sources of different authors when modeling text?
 Why is this a good idea?
 What could go wrong?

 :begin_tab:`mxnet`
 [Discussions](https://discuss.d2l.ai/t/340)